 Coral Estate is a holiday park where you can rent holiday homes, but there is also a nice restaurant, a bar, and you can go to the beach.
 Enjoy a drink at Coral Rooftop Terrace and jump into the infinity pool (I feel that the picture is more beautiful than the real thing, sssst!).
 You will arrive at Karakter Beach Lounge if you continue to the beach.
 It’s a restaurant on the beach with a good menu.
 As in so many places on Curaçao, there is a carpaccio on the menu: here at Karakter, I highly recommended ordering it – it’s tasty and large!

 Pigs on the beach: Playa Porto Marie

 At the top of the beach, near the parking lot, is a watchtower.
 Climb it around sunset for a nice picture.
-If you arrive early in the morning, when the sun is starting to heat up, you can also follow a walking route from here.
+If you arrive early in the morning, when the sun starts to heat up, you can also follow a walking trail from here.
 The Seru Mateo route is about 3 km long.
 Count on a thirty-minute walk.